Artsplendr/Geospatial-Data-Classification/README.md

 # Geospatial Images Classification Using Ensemble CNNs

 ## Reference:
-EuroSAT dataset, used in this experiment, is avalable at thew following link: <http://madm.dfki.de/files/sentinel/EuroSAT.zip>
+EuroSAT dataset, used in this experiment, is avalable at the following link: <http://madm.dfki.de/files/sentinel/EuroSAT.zip>

 ## Dataset: EuroSAT